open-policy-agent/gatekeeper/website/docs/expansion.md

 feature will only be enabled if a user creates an `ExpansionTemplate` that targets any resources that exist on the cluster.

-Note that the accuracy of enforcement depends on how well the mock resource resembles the real thing.
+Note that the accuracy of enforcement depends on how well the expanded resource resembles the real thing.
 Mutations can help with this, but 100% accuracy is impossible because not all fields can be predicted.
 For instance, Deployments create pods with random names.
-Inaccurate mocks may lead to over- or under- enforcement.
-In the case of under-enforcement, the resultant pod should still be rejected.
+Inaccurately expanded resources may lead to over- or under- enforcement.
+In the case of under-enforcement, the expanded pod should still be rejected.
 Finally, non-state-based policies (those that rely on transient metadata such as requesting user or time of creation) cannot be enforced accurately.
-This is because such metadata would necessarily be different when creating the resultant resource.
+This is because such metadata would necessarily be different when creating the expanded resource.
 For example, a Deployment is created using the requesting user's account, but the pod creation request comes from the service account of the Deployment controller.